BMW i3 (NA0): Overview

-The i3 was previewed by several concept cars showing the Neue Klasse generation as a whole, including the BMW i Vision Dee, BMW Vision Neue Klasse, and BMW Vision Driving Experience.
+The i3 was previewed by several concept cars showing the Neue Klasse generation as a whole, including the BMW i Vision Dee, BMW Vision Neue Klasse in 2023, and the BMW Vision Driving Experience in 2025.
 They showed a new, simpler form language that was simpler and included references to classic BMWs.

+The i3 was launched and unveiled in a keynote presentation on 18 March 2026 with one specification - the i3 50 xDrive.

 Design

-Similar to the iX3 (NA5), the i3 will use BMW's radical Neue Klasse design language, with twin kidney grilles merged with the dual headlights.
+Similar to the iX3 (NA5), the i3 uses BMW's radical Neue Klasse design language, with the signature twin kidney grilles merged with the dual headlights, a reduced form language and cleaner lines.
+The interior sports a minimalist, more geometric design.

+Markets

+China

+The Chinese market exclusively receives a long-wheelbase variant of the i3, with first details revealed before the Beijing Auto Show on 22 April 2026 and is expected to go on sale in late 2026.
+The wheelbase has been stretched by 108 mm to 3006 mm.
+The pop-out door handles have been replaced by pocket-style door handles to comply with local safety regulations, and the 'M' badge on the C-pillar is illuminated.
+BMW says it will get over 1000 km of range on the CLTC cycle.